 Minimizes Serious Falls

-This tells you the percentage of residents who sustained a fall which resulted in severe injury.
+This indicates the percent of residents that have had a fall which resulted in major injury.

 Minimizes Urinary Tract Infections